 - Estimating projects

 - Kick-off meetings and coordination between all departments

 Supporting the Regional Managers

-Your regional manager is your main point of contact but it is unrealistic to think that he will be in the office every workday.
-When they are out, we have staff to support them on a day-to-day basis.
+Your regional manager is your main point of contact and they have staff that supports them (and our customers) on a day-to-day basis.

 - Project Managers assist the Regional Managers to ensure projects run smoothly and efficiently and provide customer service.